 - Degenerative aortic valve disease.

-- Rheumatic heart disease is the most common cause of AR throughout the world.
+- Rheumatic heart disease is the most common cause of aortic regurgitation throughout the world.

 - In developed countries, congenital and degenerative valve abnormalities are the most common cause and the peak age of presentation is 40-60 years.